 From within the Caribbean, search for flights to Antigua via LIAT and Caribbean Airlines.

-From the United Kingdom, consider flights with British Airways which has daily flights from London Gatwick to Antigua.
-Or you can search for flights via fly to Virgin Atlantic who flight to Antigua three times a week from London Gatwick, on Wednesdays, Fridays, and Saturdays.
+From the United Kingdom, consider flights with British Airways, which has daily flights from London Gatwick to Antigua.
+Or you can search for flights via fly to Virgin Atlantic which fly to Antigua three times a week from London Gatwick on Wednesdays, Fridays, and Saturdays.

 For more information on visiting Antigua & Barbuda, check out the official tourism website.